-In my last post, I talked about reasons why it might be OK to own fewer toys, and shared a link to my handout on choosing toys and activities which build a variety of skills and multiple intelligences.
+In other posts, I have talked about reasons why it might be OK to own fewer toys, and how to choose the best toys, and shared a link to my handout on choosing toys and activities which build a variety of skills and multiple intelligences.
 I’ll share here some examples of how this plays out in our home with our three-year-old.

 Word Play (Linguistic / Verbal Intelligence)